Project-EBDO/FeatureEngine/src/test/resources/tutorial.rst

 Overview
 --------

-This folder will contain WAV files.
+This folder will contain WAV and text files.
+WAV files are for audio data and text files will include the expected results of the Scala functions.

 File naming
 -----------